hassio-addons/addon-happy-bubbles/README.md

 Enables/Disables SSL (HTTPS) on the web interface.
 Set it `true` to enable it, `false` otherwise.

+**Note**: _The SSL settings only apply to direct access and has no effect on the Hass.io Ingress service._

 ### Option: `certfile`

 The certificate file to use for SSL.